Radioactive waste: High-level waste

 In 2010, it was estimated that about 250,000 t of nuclear HLW were stored globally.
 This does not include amounts that have escaped into the environment from accidents or tests.
 Japan is estimated to hold 17,000 t of HLW in storage in 2015.
 As of 2019, the United States has over 90,000 t of HLW.
 HLW have been shipped to other countries to be stored or reprocessed and, in some cases, shipped back as active fuel.

-The ongoing controversy over high-level radioactive waste disposal is a major constraint on the nuclear power's global expansion.
+The ongoing controversy over high-level radioactive waste disposal is a major constraint on nuclear power global expansion.
 Most scientists agree that the main proposed long-term solution is deep geological burial, either in a mine or a deep borehole.
-As of 2019 no dedicated civilian high-level nuclear waste is operational as small amounts of HLW did not justify the investment before.
+As of 2019, no dedicated civilian high-level nuclear waste site is operational as small amounts of HLW did not justify the investment in the past.
 Finland is in the advanced stage of the construction of the Onkalo spent nuclear fuel repository, which is planned to open in 2025 at 400–450 m depth.
 France is in the planning phase for a 500 m deep Cigeo facility in Bure.
 Sweden is planning a site in Forsmark.
 Canada plans a 680 m deep facility near Lake Huron in Ontario.
 The Republic of Korea plans to open a site around 2028.
 The site in Sweden enjoys 80% support from local residents as of 2020.

 The Morris Operation in Grundy County, Illinois, is currently the only de facto high-level radioactive waste storage site in the United States.